Kalibata Heroes' Cemetery: Japanese

 Up to 3,000 Japanese volunteers fought against the Dutch.
 Of these approximately 1,000 died, 1,000 returned to Japan after Indonesia's independence, and 1,000 remained and were naturalized in Indonesia.
 Japanese Prime Minister Junichiro Koizumi visited on 13 January 2002, Japanese Prime Minister Shinzo Abe visited on 21 August 2007. and Japanese Prince Akishino and Princess Akishino visited on 19 January 2008.

+Since the late 20th century, every Japanese leader or ambassador who visited Jakarta would visit the cemetery.
+The Emperor of Japan Naruhito with his Empress Masako, visited the Cemetery on 20 June 2023.